kmi-robots/semantic-map-object-recognition/README.md

 ## Code map

 If you are interested in further customising this code, here are more details on the content of this branch.
 Some of the files are included for completeness, but <s>striked out</s>, to indicate they are not needed for reproducing the experiments described above.
-Please bear with us as we gradually Marie Kondo-nise this content!!
+Please bear with us as we gradually Marie Kondo-nise this content!! :angel:

 * the `dockerfile` creates a docker image for the environment all needed dependencies used to run our latest experiments,The dockerfile extends the [Deepo docker image for deep learning](https://hub.docker.com/r/ufoym/deepo/) for Python3, and already handles the installation of all dependecies